mafzaal/AIE6-DeployPythonicRAG/HUGGINGFACE.md

 - **Interactive Chat:** Ask questions about the uploaded documents
 - **Knowledge Quiz:** Test your understanding with automatically generated quizzes
 - **Thinking/Answer Format:** See the AI's reasoning process with expandable "thinking" sections
+- **Cookie-less Session Management:** Uses localStorage and HTTP headers for user sessions instead of cookies for better HuggingFace Spaces compatibility

 ## Deployment Instructions